Last Updated on February 14, 2021 by Katie Barton

-In my 2019 projects list, one of the things I wanted to do was install removable wallpaper.
-I had originally decided to do the hallway and dining room but changed my mind and added some wallpaper to our entryway.
+In my projects list, one of the things I wanted to do was install removable wallpaper.
+I had originally decided to do the hallway and dining room, but I changed my mind and added wallpaper to our entryway.

-Since our entryway is the kitchen, I thought adding wallpaper would be a good way to give the space some definition.
+Since our entryway is the kitchen, I thought wallpaper would help define the space.

 I chose NuWallpaper from Wall Pops.
 I got the Kylver, which was only $39 per roll.

 (There were some other styles from different brands that I liked better (like this one), but those were outrageously expensive.
-Who would’ve thought that peel and stick wallpaper could cost that much?!)
+Who would’ve thought that peel-and-stick wallpaper could cost that much?!
+If you want cheap wallpaper, look here.)

 Installing the Wallpaper

-There was one thing about this wallpaper that was a bit tricky – you can’t match it up.
-It’s darn near impossible to match random dots, so I did the best I could.
+The hardest thing about this wallpaper is that the random patterns don’t match up, so I did the best I could.
 (Wallpaper with repeating patterns would be easy to match up.)

 Other things I learned: